 Now that COVID-19 vaccines are available, the pandemic is almost over, right?
 Wrong.
 As the virus spreads across low- and middle-income countries, people everywhere are vulnerable to variants that could resist vaccines and put us back at square one.

 So why isn’t the vaccine already available to everyone, everywhere?
 It comes down to supply and distribution.
-Rich countries have bought up the majority of the supply and are hoarding even what they don’t need.
-Meanwhile, low- and middle-income countries are struggling to roll out the doses they do have.
+Rich countries have bought up the majority of the vaccine supply and are hoarding doses — including ones they don’t need.
+This supply imbalance must be addressed urgently.

 Just how unequal is the vaccine rollout?

 Look at the red line in the chart below.
 No, it’s not a mistake.
-As of August 2021, just 0.5% of vaccines administered globally have gone to people in low-income countries.
+A tiny fraction of vaccines administered globally have gone to people in low-income countries.

 Here’s another way to look at it: Over half of the world’s population live in the world’s poorest countries, which are represented in red and green in the chart below.
-But less than 20% of vaccines administered so far have gone to people in these countries.
+But only about one-quarter of vaccine doses administered so far have gone to people in these countries.

 This is a problem for everyone.
 Viruses don’t respect borders or income status.
 As long as COVID-19 is allowed to circulate unchecked anywhere in the world, we all remain vulnerable to new variants that could set us back at square one.